Kardinalkay/git-cli-practice/README.md

 1. Assuming that you aren't sure whether you're currently inside of a Git repository, write the command (or commands) that will give you this information.

 	1. ls -alt

-	2.git rev-parse --is-inside-work-tree
+	2. git rev-parse --is-inside-work-tree

 	3. git add -A